 - 6. Review the list of traffic that currently crosses the new boundary and determine which connections need exceptions to the boundary.
-You can add rules for those exceptions at this point; then, remove them later as you refine you managed environment as you progress to a Zero Trust Security model. - 7.
+You can add rules for those exceptions at this point; then, remove them later as you refine you managed environment as you progress to a Zero Trust Security model. - See Review Traffic Blocked by a Boundary and Add Rules [139] for information. - 7.
 Provision the new Enforcement Boundary and any rules you added for traffic crossing the boundary.

-See Provisioning [134] for information.
+See Provisioning [116] for information.